… is everywhere.

 It's an unfortunate reality that companies and individuals are still losing data to hardware failures.
 Even companies that have regular backups can lose data if the right hardware fails at the right time.
 Let's run through why hardware failures are still a problem and what you can do to protect yourself.

-Let's face it; one of the reasons we lose so much data to hardware failure is that we collect and store so much data.
+Let's face it: One of the reasons we lose so much data to hardware failure is that we collect and store so much data.
 There are a number of long-term trends that play into this, such as increased connectivity, lower storage costs, and the emergence of business intelligence and the technology that helps companies collect and use data.
 Regulations and other issues require some industries and government bodies to generate, store and transmit data in ways that generate more data.
-Businesses and governments have so much data that document management services was a $5 billion industry as of November 2015.
+Businesses and governments have so much data that document management services was a $6 billion industry as of February 2021.

 It isn't just companies that build up a lot of data; individuals are creating videos, taking pictures, and generating more documents and digital information than ever before.
 Multiple copies are generated as these files are shared across distribution lists, FTP servers, and social media applications.
 Simply put, there is a lot of writing and over-writing of data on inexpensive and mass-produced hardware.

 The aforementioned inexpensive and mass-produced hardware is usually quite reliable.
-One company that performs regular disk drive tests found that the cumulative failure rate for multiple hard drive types of various sizes was 3.36% in 2016.
+One company that performs regular disk drive tests found that the cumulative failure rate for multiple hard drive types of various sizes was 1.01% in 2021.
 However, recent surveys indicate varying numbers of business data loss due to hardware failures.
-One survey found that hardware failure caused 21% of failure while another found that the same failures caused over 66% of lost data.
+For example, one survey found that hardware failure caused 35% of data loss.
 Regardless of methodology and respondent demographics, hardware failures are still an issue across the board.
 We can all agree that the probability of hardware failure is not important when it's our own hardware that has failed.

 One of the best practices in data protection is the implementation of the 3-2-1 rule.
 That rule is simple: